juzu/juzu/README.md

     @Render
     public void showProduct(String productId) { ... }

+## Compile time validation

+Juzu integrates at the heart of the Java compiler thanks to Annotation Processing Tools (APT).
+APT allows to perform code generation in a fully portable manner, it just work with the Java compiler in a very transparent manner and thus is integrated with any build system or IDE that uses a Java 6 compiler.

+### Template URL resolution

+Juzu validates the application templates during the compilation phase and will attempt to resolve any link against a controller method: application links are validated at compilation time.

+### Build time validation

+Validates various things during at build time.

+### Template compilation

+A template declaration

+    @Path("myTemplate.gtml")
+    private Template myTemplate;

+Takes the corresponding template file and generates the corresponding Groovy source code to be compiled.

 ## Injection

 Juzu leverages the Context and Dependency Injection framework to bring type safe injection.